 |9:00 PM||Program Activities|

 Most campers live in one of the 14 cabins around camp.
 Restrooms and individual hot showers are centrally located between the boys’ and girls’ cabins.
 Campers live with counselors who provide direction for camp groups.
 Cabin groups can collectively agree to take advantage of their surroundings and spend some nights sleeping in different locations around camp.

 All meals at Camp Nan A Bo Sho are served in our dining hall.
-Meals are all you care to eat, kid friendly and healthy.
-A cereal option is available at breakfast and a salad bar is available at lunch and dinner.
+Meals are all you care to eat, kid-friendly and healthy.
+A cereal option is available at breakfast and a salad bar is available at most lunch and dinners.

 Over Camp Nan A Bo Sho’s more than 50-year history, the camp staff have created lingo unique to camp.
 Here are some words and phrases you may encounter while at camp.

 - Penguin Dip - an early morning swim in Waubee Lake

 - Knit One Pearl - a rhyming phrase created by campers to be welcomed into the dining hall for a meal